 We own and operate our surgical facilities through limited partnerships and limited liability companies.
-Local physicians, physician groups and healthcare systems also own an interest in all but three of these partnerships and limited liability companies.
+Local physicians, physician groups and health care systems also own an interest many of these partnerships and limited liability companies.
 In the partnerships in which we are the general partner, we are liable for 100% of the debts and other obligations of the partnership, even if we do not own all of the partnership interests.
 For some of our surgical facilities, indebtedness at the partnership level is funded through intercompany loans that we provide.
-At December 31, 2018, our intercompany loans totaled \$36.5 million.
+At December 31, 2019, our intercompany loans totaled \$36.7 million.
 Through these loans we may have a security interest in the partnership's or limited liability company's assets, depending upon the terms thereof in each instance.
 However, our financial condition and results of operations would be materially adversely affected if our surgical facilities are unable to repay these intercompany loans, or such loans are challenged under certain health care laws.
-Additionally, at December 31, 2018, our global intercompany note, which we use to transfer debt balances between our subsidiaries, had a \$0.8 million balance.
+Additionally, at December 31, 2019, our global intercompany note, which we use to transfer debt balances between our subsidiaries, had a zero balance.